RobertARandolph/AdmiralBumbleBee.com/FreeBees.md

 * VST
     * [zynaddsubfx](http://zynaddsubfx.sourceforge.net) - not only the best free software synthesizer, but one of the best synthesizers available on the market _period_.
+    * [dexed](https://asb2m10.github.io/dexed/) - [Yamaha DX-7 emulation](https://en.wikipedia.org/wiki/Yamaha_DX7) and it does it well.
+    * [Helm](https://tytel.org/helm/) - this is simply the best free synthesizer on the market in my opinion.
+It is a must-have for any one that uses software synthesizers.

 * VST/LV2
     * [Ryukau plugins](https://github.com/ryukau/VSTPlugins/releases) - Enveloped Sine and Iterative SinCluster in particular are interesting.